 Culinary note: Some parts of these flowers are edible.
 For more details about edible flowers click here.

-Alternatively direct sow squash seeds outdoors from May once the soil has warmed at a depth of 2cm (¾") and a distance of 90cm (36") apart.
-Sow 2 seeds per hole and thin out the weakest seedling per station after germination.
+Alternatively direct sow squash seeds outdoors during May once the soil has warmed at a depth of 2cm (¾") and a distance of 90cm (36") apart.
 Ideally grow under cloches until squash plants are established.

 Orders for packets of seed incur a P&P charge of £1.95.

 Orders which include any other products will incur a P&P charge of £4.95.

 Where an order includes both packets of seeds and other products a maximum P&P charge of £6.90 will apply - regardless of the number of items ordered.

 Please see our Delivery / P&P page for further details and details of any surcharges that may apply to certain destinations.